Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab4/module1/module1.rst

 #.
 Click on Add Rule again.
 #.
 Select HTTPS and then put the IP you found earlier in teh source with a /32.
 #.
 Click on Save.
 #.
+Go back to your SSH into the Ansible host.
+#.
 Type ``ansible-playbook playbooks/cmd.yaml``.
 Enter BIG-IP Username and Password when prompted.

    .. image:: ./images/image417.png